-Surviving Winter campaign launched – people in Cornwall need your help
+Surviving Winter Appeal – people in Cornwall need your help

 We are appealing for donations to our Surviving Winter Campaign.
 The Campaign raises funds from generous individual donors to help elderly and vulnerable residents across Cornwall who are suffering throughout the winter due to high energy prices, lack of access to hot food, clothing and energy efficiency issues.

 Some donors to this Fund donate the Winter Fuel Payments they do not need themselves.
 Others, who do not qualify for the Winter Fuel Payment, choose to donate nonetheless because they recognise there is an urgent need to help people who struggle in winter.